IT21191688/Movie-Management-System-CRUD/Movie Management System_Readme.txt

 User Authentication: Users can sign up and log in securely using JWT token authentication.

-Movie Management: Users can add new movies with images, update existing movies, and view all movies.
+Movie Management: Users can add new movies with images, update existing movies, and view all movies.(Only movie Added person only can edit and delete movie. use sample credentials for login)

 Movie Details: Users can view specific details of each movie.